Skip to main content

 Note

-You can use the Segment Builder to build a segment from the the following types of data assets in your account:
+You can build segments in Connect from the the following types of data assets in your account:

 • Segments (including all members of the segment)